Learning Deep Models: Critical Points and Local Openness: Two-Layer Linear Neural Network

+\begin{theorem} Every local minimum of problem (\ref{Two-layer-SE-loss-2}) is global.
+Moreover, every degenerate saddle point of problem (\ref{Two-layer-SE-loss-2}) is a second order saddle. \end{theorem} \begin{proof} { A detailed proof of the theorem is relegated to Appendix~\ref{two-layer-app}.
+We now present a sketch of the proof.
+We separately considered the cases of degenerate and non-degenerate critical points.
+For the former case, we construct a descent direction for critical points that are not global.
+Such directions are constructed using the null-space of the rank deficient matrices, and can be of independent interest when developing algorithms for training deep neural networks.
+For the non-degenerate case, it follows by Theorem~\ref{thm:Loc_Open_general} that the matrix product is locally open at a given non-degenerate local minimum.
+Then by Observation~\ref{lm:LocalMinMapping}, the local minimum can be mapped to a local minimum of problem~\eqref{Two-layer-SE-loss-formulated} which is globally optimal by Lemma~\ref{lm:Relax-X-Assumption}. } \end{proof}

 \begin{corollary} Let the square loss error in (\ref{Two-layer-SE-loss-2}) be replaced by a general convex loss function $\ell(\cdot)$.
-Then every degenerate critical point is either a global minimum or a second order saddle. \end{corollary}
+Then every degenerate critical point is either a global minimum or a second order saddle. \end{corollary} \begin{proof} {The proof of the corollary is relegated to Appendix~\ref{App:corollary_degenerate2layer}} \end{proof}

-\cite{baldi1989neural} and \cite{srebro2003weighted} show the same result when both $\bb{X}$ and $\bb{Y}$ are full row rank.
-Theorem \ref{thm: Two-layer} generalizes their results by relaxing the assumptions on both $\bb{X}$ and $\bb{Y}$.
+\cite{baldi1989neural} and \cite{srebro2003weighted} show the same result when both $\bX$ and $\bY$ are full row rank.
+Theorem \ref{thm: Two-layer} generalizes their results by relaxing the assumptions on both $\bX$ and $\bY$.